Enhancing Customer Experience with Risk Resilient Supply Chain at BSH Home Appliances Group

 Businesses are planning in the perfect world, but executing in the VUCA world where things don’t always go to plan.
 As a global producer of home appliances, BSH needed to change the operating environment to match continuously increasing and changing demand to the restricted supply.
 To manage this, the company needed to build risk resilience within supply chain operations.

 BSH aimed to synchronize planning, manufacturing, and logistics operations in order to achieve high level of transparency and visibility into supply chain operations to take a resolute and agile decision-making process.

 The company followed a comprehensive process integration from planning to real-time order processing and fulfillment while integrating sales and operations, production planning, and scheduling processes.
-With this seamless integration, the company can now manage bottlenecks, with allocation concepts to handle scarcity, allowing it to be more reliable when it comes to real-time order promising and fulfillment.
+With this seamless integration, the company can now manage bottlenecks, with allocation concepts to handle scarcity, allowing it to be more reliable when it comes to order promising and fulfillment.

 Keeping the promises high and stock level low

 The company primarily followed two approaches for enabling this transformation.
 The first approach was to replace the previous push-based planning process with a pull-based system.
 This means designing the entire supply chain to adapt to unexpected changes, instead of predicting what product variants would customers purchase in the upcoming months.

 The second approach was to achieve a lean production system since, which was seen as the key to stability.
 This required the ability to “leveling product mix and volume”.
 For example, by producing the same appliances every Monday at the same time and achieving a fixed structure to balance production and streamline suppliers’ processes.